Bitcoin Spot ETF Flows

 The structural counterpoint, equally important, is that AP custody redirection now routes through Coinbase Custody Trust Company, LLC for the bulk of the spot complex (per the IBIT prospectus and equivalent designations on most Day-1 issuers; FBTC is the significant exception, self-custodying through Fidelity Digital Asset Services).
 A coin moving from a Coinbase trading wallet to a Coinbase Custody wallet shows up as an exchange outflow with a corresponding ETF-creation print here.
 The post-2024 cycle’s structural story resolves only when the two charts are read together.

-The GBTC outflow window was product rotation, not directional flow.
+1. The GBTC outflow window was product rotation, not directional flow.
 The first quarter of 2024 produced a record-setting $14.7 billion in GBTC outflows (per the Q1 issuer-data summary), against $13.9B into IBIT, $7.5B into FBTC, $2.2B into ARKB and $1.8B into BITB.
 Bloomberg ETF analysts Eric Balchunas and James Seyffart attributed roughly a third of the bleed to fee-arbitrage rotation: GBTC carried a 1.5% management fee against sub-0.30% on the new entrants, a $125,000-per-year savings on $10M of bitcoin exposure.
 The Genesis bankruptcy estate added the rest: court-approved liquidation of roughly $1.3 billion in GBTC shares on 14 February 2024, with total disposals approaching $1.4 billion across the quarter.
-Anyone reading those Q1 outflow days as a bear bet misread the mechanism.
+Anyone reading those Q1 outflow days as a bear bet misread the mechanism — the structural redirection was legacy holders moving from a 1.5% wrapper to a 0.25% one, not capital leaving bitcoin.

-Quarter-end NAV concentration biases the flow signal.
+2. Quarter-end NAV concentration biases the flow signal.
 Authorised participants create and redeem at the daily NAV fixing — the 4pm New York window — and quarter-end days carry additional rebalancing weight from advisor-driven model portfolios adjusting allocations to a target.
 The independent market-structure analysis from June 2024 documented the corresponding rise in benchmark-fixing concentration to over 6.7% of all volume, up from 4.5% in the fourth quarter of 2023.
-Read quarter-end and month-end flow prints as concentration windows, not fresh demand signals.
+A March-29 or June-30 print that looks like conviction is often a rebalance settling into a target weight.
+Read quarter-end and month-end flow as concentration windows, not fresh demand.

-The flow line is not the buying line.
+3. The flow line is not the buying line.
 AP creations can be cleared in-kind (the AP delivers bitcoin already on its book in exchange for newly-issued shares) or in cash (the AP delivers USD; the issuer buys bitcoin at the fixing).
 The flow report aggregates the two.
 An in-kind creation rebalances custody without adding new market demand; a cash creation forces the OTC desk to source bitcoin at the fixing.
-The page's reading row treats them identically; the on-chain custody side at /exchange-flows shows where the redirected coins sit.
+The reading row above treats them identically — it has to, because the feed does — so the on-chain custody side at exchange reserves is the only place to see where the redirected coins actually sit.
+The early-2026 episode is the limit case: 6.6% of assets redeemed against a 40% drawdown means the redemption pressure the flow line could even theoretically register was a fraction of the move it appeared to track.

 Frequently asked